Derek Wayne Johnson: Personal life

 On February 18, 2022, Johnson received a “star” in downtown Carthage, Texas as part of the first class of inductees to the Carthage Main Street Arts Walk of Fame.
 The plaque is located on the sidewalk outside the historic Esquire Theater.
 Johnson also received a Key to the City of Carthage, presented by the Mayor.

 Johnson cites his original VHS copy of Raiders of the Lost Ark as the reason he became a filmmaker, calling it "the holy grail" of his movie collection and the film he studied the most growing up.

-Johnson is a lifelong martial artist and 4th Level Black Belt in the art of American Karate.
+Johnson is a lifelong martial artist and 4th degree black belt in American Karate and 4th degree black belt in the Superfoot System under Bill “Superfoot” Wallace.
 In 2020, he was inducted into the AMAA Who's Who in the Martial Arts Hall of Fame.